Thursday, February 13, 2025

 In fact, two of the vehicles currently hitting the streets, the Dodge Daytona and the Jeep Wagoneer S, have Benjamin's fingerprints stamped throughout the interior.

-Furthermore, the affable chief designer officer wraps up the fast paced talk discussing the two vehicles he led his team to conceive and the inspiration behind them.
+Furthermore, the highly focused chief designer officer wraps up the fast paced talk discussing the two Scout Motors vehicles he led his team to conceive and the inspiration behind them.
 Unlike his former boss Ralph Gilles, the artistic Benjamin has been tasked with creating the design theme for a brand that has been dormant for over four decades.
-Based upon early observations, it seems as though his team has nailed it, breathing life into an off-road brand, while modernizing it for the electric vehicle revolution.
+International Harvester introduced the first Scout model in 1960.

 The conversation airs Saturday, February 15 thru Thursday, February 20.
 To hear the program on SiriusXM and other radio outlets, click here